RedPointGlobal/redpoint-rpi/README.md

   }
 }
 ```
 Use the contents of this file as a reference to customize the ```values.yaml``` file for the Helm Chart before deploying the new v7 cluster.
-For instance, you will need to update the SMTP and database connection strings in the values.yaml based on the information provided in the example.
+For instance, you will need to update the SMTP and database connection strings in the ```values.yaml``` based on the information provided in the example.

 To perform the upgrade, follow the same steps outlined in the [Greenfield Installation](#greenfield-installation) section.
 The key differences are

-  - **SQL Server Configuration:** Ensure your SQL server configuration points to your existing databases, caches, and queues from your current RPI version 6 environment.
+  - **SQL Server Configuration:** Ensure your SQL server configuration, caches and queues provider settings all point to your current RPI version 6 environment.

   - **Helm Chart Customization:** Modify the Helm Chart to incorporate the details provided in the Upgrade Assistant output.
 Update the ```values.yaml``` file with the relevant environment variables and configuration settings from the output to ensure compatibility with v7.